SBUX: "We're Playing the Long Game"

 With ~$2B in term debt ($1B of which is due in the calendar year) maturing in the next 12 months, Starbucks issued $1.5B in senior notes in February to refinance a portion of their $16B debt balance. $500M of which is due in 2024, with the remainder set to mature in 2032.

 Whilst the decision to pause share repurchases was garnished with an ROI narrative, I suspect it had as much to do with Starbucks’ balance sheet weakness.
 Excluding the value of stored card balances, Starbucks has a cash ratio ($3.9B cash) of just 0.54.
-Interest is well covered by the company’s EBIT (~7.6x) and the business is a notorious cash flow producer, but with maturities looming, a $1.1B dividend to pay out each quarter, undergoing a reinvestment cycle during an inflationary environment, and the certainty of those cash flows diminishing in regions like China, halting Starbucks’ repurchases feels like the prudent move.
+Interest is well covered by the company’s EBIT (~7.6x) and the business is a notorious cash flow producer, but with maturities looming, a $2.2B dividend to pay out each year, undergoing a reinvestment cycle during an inflationary environment, and the certainty of those cash flows diminishing in regions like China, halting Starbucks’ repurchases feels like the prudent move.

 Prior to the announcement, Starbucks had been expected to utilise ~$8B to repurchase more shares through 2023.
 The move to abandon repurchases was met with a positive response from credit rating agencies.
 Moody’s (below) would note that they believe Starbucks has the “necessary levers to pull to navigate these operating challenges and the pandemic-induced restrictions in key markets such as China which should subside over time”.